-The SWQB currently uses an approved EPA method for sampling and analyzing bacteria levels in its ambient water quality monitoring program and reports these results in MPN.
-The water quality standards for bacteria criteria are proposed to be revised to reflect SWQB's current reporting practices and EPA's approved use of either membrane filtration methods, reported as cfu, or MPN methods, reported as MPN for enumeration of bacteria in ambient water and effluent.
-This change, if adopted, wouldallow results to be reported in either cfu or MPN, depending on the analytical method.
-The most appropriate place to do this may be in 20.6.4.900.D and E of NMAC by adding language similar to the following: "Water quality standards for E. coli are expressed in colony forming units per 100 milliliters of water (cfu / 100 ml) or as a Most Probable Number (MPN)"
+The Bureau currently uses an approved EPA method for sampling and analyzing bacteria levels in its ambient water quality monitoring program and reports these results in MPN.
+The water quality standards for bacteria criteria are proposed to be revised to reflect in the Bureau's current reporting practices and EPA's approved use of either membrane filtration methods, reported as cfu, or MPN methods, reported as MPN for enumeration of bacteria in ambient water and effluent.
+This change, if adopted, would allow results to be reported in either cfu or MPN, depending on the analytical method.
+The most appropriate place to do this may be in 20.6.4.900.D and E of NMAC by adding language similar to the following: "Water quality standards for E. coli are expressed in colony forming units per 100 milliliters of water (cfu/100 ml) or as a Most Probable Number (MPN)/100 ml."